shellspec/website/index.md

 This is [coverage report](https://circleci.com/api/v1.1/project/github/shellspec/shellspec/latest/artifacts/0/root/shellspec/coverage/index.html) of ShellSpec.
 Also, kcov can be integrate with [Coveralls](https://coveralls.io/github/shellspec/shellspec), [Codecov](https://codecov.io/gh/shellspec/shellspec) and etc.

+Note: Coverage support is bash, ksh, zsh only.

 ### 8. And what you need